-Mercedes in spotlight but Lexus looms
+Mercedes hogs U.S. spotlight, but Lexus looms

 Mercedes-Benz hugged the headlines at the North American International Auto Show in Detroit via the Las Vegas Consumer Electronics Show (CES), while investors also liked what they saw.